vsbuffalo/seqqs/README.md

 ## Using Output

-qrqc will soon have functions to gather this output and make plots from it.
-For now,
+All tables are tab-delimited with headers, and can be easily analyzed by a program of your choice. qrqc will soon have functions to gather this output and make plots from it.

+## Todo

+ - BAM support